A Case Study

 As they tried to settle all her accounts, they had little indication of what companies housed some of them, and they had no clue how to access them.
 And then there was Rhonda’s counseling practice.
 With no plan for what to do with the practice, the three others who were employed there, or where to direct her clients who had a long clinical history with her.
 Brian and Sarah did not know where to begin and trying to figure out all these details frustrated their grieving process even more.
 They wish they knew what their mom would have liked to see happen with her business and clients, and now they are left to figure it out.

 This story is based on a true scenario, and it’s a good example of why it’s never too early to have a succession plan in mind – for your business and your personal affairs.
-Often, we think of succession planning for when we retire and plan to leave our company, but sometimes things don’t go accordingly to our own timelines.
+Often, we think of succession planning for when we retire and plan to leave our company, but sometimes things don’t follow our own timelines.

 What if something were to happen to you unexpectedly like Rhonda?